 The County of St. Paul is a people-focused, close-knit region with a population of just over 6400, a community of 1200 farms, 32 oil & gas companies and is located 208km northeast of Edmonton.

 The Town of St. Paul, Town of Elk Point and Summer Village of Horseshoe Bay lie within the County boundaries but have their own governance.
 There are numerous hamlets such as Ashmont, Heinsburg, Mallaig, Lafond, Lindbergh, Lottie Lake, St. Edouard, St. Lina, and St. Vincent which form part of the County.

 We're a community that shares in your values.
 We work to live our core values in everything we do: we’ll be honest and transparent (even when it’s tough), we’ll be fair, we’ll share in and work towards success, we’ll be welcoming, and when it comes down to it we care.
 We’re not the city, we’re the un-city.

-What to do with your burned out lightbulbs, eyeglasses & hearing aids, tires and more?
+What should you do with your demolition materials?
 The County’s Waste Management is here to help.
-Information is now available to help residents reduce what goes into the landfills through safe disposal of unusable goods at the Transfer Stations.
+Information is now available to help residents with what goes into the landfills and what gets recycled at the Transfer Stations.
 Disposing of unusable goods is ‘Safe for you, Safe for the environment’.
 The newest Trash Talk is an…Learn More

 We regularly post information on this news page about council happenings, county news, lifestyle blogs and more.